Scarcity, Choice & Opportunity Cost

 Opportunity cost and scarcity definitions appear on nearly every paper; consistently 4 to 6 marks in Q1 Part A context questions.

-The basic economic problem is that resources are limited (finite) while human wants are unlimited (infinite).
+The basic economic problem is that resources are limited (finite) while human are unlimited (infinite).
 Society cannot produce everything everyone wants, so it must choose how to use the resources it does have.

 This single idea sits underneath every other concept in the syllabus.
 Whenever an exam question asks about prices, government spending, exchange rates or trade, the underlying tension is the same: limited resources are being allocated between competing uses.